sight in your firearm

 medusa targets

 Targets play a crucial role when sighting in.
 You’ll want clearly visible aiming points that make it easy to measure adjustments.
+You also want something that isn't just a basic steel plate, as more dynamic targets can help with the psychological aspect.
 This is where Medusa Targets stands out.

 Medusa Targets offers high-quality paper and reactive targets designed for precision shooting.
 Whether you’re fine-tuning iron sights at 25 yards or zeroing a scope at 100 yards, their targets provide clear reference points, making the sight-in process faster and more efficient.
 You can run drills and competitions on them to sharpen your skills.